nortikin/sverchok/docs/nodes/generator/scripted2.rst

         ]

-Here is simple script for deleting loose vertices from mesh data, it also serves as an illustration for a type of script that uses the ```SvScriptSimpleFunction``` template that has one main function that decomposes into separate sockets.
+Here is a simple script for deleting loose vertices from mesh data, it also serves as an illustration for a type of script that uses the ```SvScriptSimpleFunction``` template that has one main function that decomposes into separate sockets.
 The methods don't have be static but in general it is good practice to keep them free from side effects.::